 Criminal proceedings are also largely focused on punishment of the offender and don’t provide any benefit for those who have been affected by an offence, such as the local community.
 Criminal sanctions are also sometimes not set at a high enough level to act as a deterrent.
 Basically organisations will carry on with the bad practice, as the fine is paltry in comparison with the cost of compliance.

 Civil sanctions are not intended to replace criminal sanctions but to supplement them.
 They provide the regulator with much more flexibility to apply an appropriate scale, level and type of sanction to the case.
 This can be in the form of a compliance notice, restoration notice, fixed monetary penalty, variable monetary penalty, third-party undertaking and enforcement undertaking.
-You can read about these in a lot more detail in Element 5 of the RRC course notes.

 Civil sanctions sound complicated at first but are, in my opinion, a very good way of dealing with environmental offences.
 They can be used in the case of lesser offences, leaving the more serious ones to be dealt with via criminal proceedings.
 As I see it, this is a far better situation than the all-or-nothing warning or prosecution and should, in the long term, lead to a more proportionate environmental legal system.

 With over 15 years’ experience working in environment management, John Binns BSc (Hons) MSc MIEMA is an experienced environmental tutor and consultant with knowledge of health and safety management.